 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 In the Mile High City, there’s never a bad time to savor something fresh.
-We have plenty of ideas for you, thanks to the arrival of many exciting new restaurants and bars over the past few months in Denver and beyond.
-Here, 12 spots you should check out this season.
+We have plenty of ideas for you, thanks to the arrival of many exciting new restaurants and bars this year.

 Fried chicken is a big deal in South Korea.
 Case in point: As of 2019, the country had more than 87,000 fried chicken restaurants (in comparison, there are only over 38,000 McDonald’s worldwide).
 In March, one of South Korea’s popular bird-slinging chains—BB.Q Chicken—expanded to the Centennial State, opening its first location on South Havana Street in Aurora with plans to launch outposts in Capital Hill and Lone Tree this summer.
 Alex Lee, who owns the forthcoming Denver location and helps manage the Aurora one, says the secrets to fast-casual restaurant’s flavorful, juicy-crunchy wings include sauces imported from South Korea and a 20-minute run in a tumbler that coats the chicken with a flour dredge.
 You can also get boneless wings and pieces of whole bird, which are all tossed in your choice of 13 sauces.
 Our favorite varieties are the Soy Garlic, sauce-free Golden Original, and black-pepper-kissed Gangnam Style with a side of fried rice.
 2495 S. Havana St., Unit H